QCpython/.github/profile/README.md

-QCpython is the community-driven organization dedicated to the development and promotion of the open-source Python library for quantum computing, QCpy.
+QCpython is a community-driven organization dedicated to the development and promotion of the open-source Python library for quantum computing, QCpy.

 ## QCpy

 QCpy is a comprehensive and user-friendly library for quantum computing, providing a wide range of functionality for quantum algorithms and quantum circuits.
-It is built on top of popular open-source libraries such as NumPy and Matplotlib and is compatible with Python 3.
+It is built on using open-source libraries NumPy and Matplotlib; compatible with Python 3.

 ## Features